Letdown2491/runkit/README.md

 ## Requirements

-- A Void Linux installation
+- A distro utilizing runit
 - GTK 4.14+ and libadwaita 1.4+ runtimes
 - Rust 1.88.0 or newer (tested with 1.88.0)
 - Dbus